RocketChat/Rocket.Chat/README.md

   <img alt="Codecov branch" src="https://img.shields.io/codecov/c/github/RocketChat/Rocket.Chat/develop">
 </p>

-[Rocket.Chat](https://rocket.chat) is an open-source fully customizable communications platform developed in JavaScript for organizations with high standards of data protection.
+[Rocket.Chat](https://rocket.chat) i an open-source fully customizable communications platform developed in JavaScript for organizations with high standards of data protection.

 We are the ultimate **Free Open Source Solution** for team communications, enabling real-time conversations between colleagues, with other companies or with your customers, regardless of how they connect with you.
 The result is an increase in productivity and customer satisfaction rates.